aymuos15/sha1inbrowser/README.md

 ### Data Handling
 - **Internal Use**: Keep `original_with_hash.csv` within the NHS trust.
-- **External Sharing**: `unidentifiable.csv` can be shared with researchers at KCL, following approved ethics and data sharing agreements.
+- **External Sharing**: `unidentifiable.csv` is the anonymised spreadsheet and can be shared with researchers at KCL, following approved ethics and data sharing agreements.

 ## Support and Contact
 For any inquiries or support requests, please contact: